 7. Accurately monitoring revenue recognition

-Keeping track of both deferred and earned income can be tricky to do manually, but the task is simplified exponentially when using a recurring billing platform that supports accurate revenue recognition.
+Keeping track of both deferred and earned revenue can be tricky to do manually, but the task is simplified exponentially when using a recurring billing platform that supports accurate revenue recognition.

 8. Providing valuable insight into subscriptions